bitcoin/bitcoin/README.rst

 - Address books and transaction table can be sorted by any column

+- Accepts "bitcoin:" URLs from browsers through drag and drop

 This has to be done:

 - Start at system start